 On this page you will find relevant information about the English Curriculum at St. Matthew's as well as keeping up to date with what the children are learning.

 At St. Matthew's English is taught daily in every class.
-We are developing the immerse, analyse and write approach to planning and teaching.
-This involves spending approximately a week reading and exploring texts on a particular genre.
-Then the children analyse the texts to learn the different features and use of language/punctuation.
+We are developing the Talk for Writing approach to planning and teaching.
+This involves the children orally retelling a text through the use of pictures and actions.
+Then the children analyse the texts to explore the different features and use of language/punctuation.The children then innovate the text they have learnt to make it their own.
 In the final week the children produce their own pieces of writing which include planning, drafting, editing and publishing.

 During lessons children are encouraged to develop their reading and writing skills.